VII Corps (United States): Gulf War

 VII Corps was originally deployed to provide an offensive option if needed.
 In the 100-hour war they were given a mission: To destroy the Iraqi Republican Guard's heavy divisions.
 That meant that the 1st Infantry Division had to make a forced entry to make room for the British attack on the right wing and to secure the main forces advance on the left.
 That attack force was led by the 2nd Armored Cavalry Regiment and Task Force 1-41 Infantry followed by the other two brigades of the 1st Infantry Division.
 The 1st Armored Division would head north to engage the Iraqi Republican Guard in the Battle of Medina Ridge.
 The 3rd Armored Division would protect the flank of the 1st Infantry Division.
 That gave VII Corps commander General Frederick M. Franks, Jr. a three division strike force to confront several Iraqi Armored Divisions.
 After the corps had turned 90 degrees east according to FRAGPLAN 7 and after the Cavalry Regiment had fought the single sided Battle of 73 Easting the three Divisions (plus the British on the right wing) fought one of the most one-sided battles in the history of the U.S. Army.

-VII Corps cut a swath through Iraqi forces.
-It advanced with U.S. XVIII Airborne Corps on its left wing and Arab forces on its right wing.
+VII Corps advanced with U.S. XVIII Airborne Corps on its left wing and Arab forces on its right wing.
 It pulverized all Iraqi forces that tried to stand and fight and destroyed a good proportion of the Iraqi Republican Guard divisions.
 This confrontation was known as the Battle of Norfolk.

 VII Corps' attack destroyed several divisions including the Medina and the Tawakalna Republican Guards division along with support units.
 It also destroyed most of the Iraqi VII Corps that had guarded the frontline as well as other units.
 The Battle of 73 Easting was later studied as a textbook armored battle by U.S. staff colleges.
 The cost in lives was 36 US and UK dead; trifling, in terms of expected casualties, for the war the two armies had trained for against the Soviets.